TheWorldAvatar/kgvalidator/README.md

    Click the `Validate` button to check whether the knowledge graph satisfies the defined SHACL constraints.

 ### 7. **Interpret the Result**
    The validator returns `true` if the knowledge graph conforms to the SHACL constraints.
-Otherwise, it returns `false` along with an explanation of the violoations.
+Otherwise, it returns `false` along with an explanation of the violations.

 ## Authors